-Which Bonvoy hotel should you book at Los Angeles International Airport LAX?
+Which Bonvoy hotel should you book at, Los Angeles International Airport LAX?
 Marriott vs. Sheraton Gateway vs. Renaissance.
-Which stand out?
-Which are worst?
+Which stands out?
+Which are the worst?
 If you want a solid hotel with a good comfy bed for a good night’s sleep, a nice bathroom, a free airport shuttle, free breakfast, and a location that does not feel rough, which should you choose?

 LAX recently spent $14 billion USD in improvements to the airport, and the surrounding hotels have also largely been improved and updated.
 There are, in fact, a massive 8,000 hotel rooms around LAX.
 There’s a Sheraton, a Westin, a Renaissance, a Four Points, and a Courtyard by Marriott at LAX in addition to the Marriott.
 All are, of course, part of the Bonvoy loyalty scheme.
 The Four Points and Courtyard are very basic, so your choice for the best hotel is really between the Sheraton Gateway, the Westin, the Renaissance, and the airport Marriott outlined below.
 The top choices for the Bonvoy scheme are the Marriott vs. Sheraton Gateway vs. Renaissance.

-First, I outline what is best for in various categories, and then we look at each hotel individually and share what it offers.
+First, I outline what is best for various categories, and then we look at each hotel individually and share what it offers.
 Whatever your choice of hotel, contact our luxury travel concierge for a free quote.
-We almost always offer a better deal, and we offer valuable free benefits like breakfast, upgrades, and even free club lounge access at luxury hotels.
+We almost always offer a better deal and offer valuable free benefits and even complimentary club lounge access at luxury hotels.

 - Best for convenience: Sheraton Gateway LAX with regular shuttles and so close you can walk to the airport terminal